andrewacashner/hearingfaithms/chapters/chapter-2.md

 ### Learning from the Deaf: Matías Ruíz (Madrid, 1671)

 The *Villancico de los sordos* by Matías Ruiz (E-E: Mús.
-83-12) extends its parody to the catechist as well.
+83-12) extends its parody to the catechist as well (`<ref:poem:Pues_la_fiesta-Ruiz>`).
 Ruiz was chapelmaster at the Real Convento de la Encarnación in Madrid, and the poetry imprint survives from what must have been the first performance there at Christmas, 1671.
 [@1671-Madrid-Enc-Nav]
 Here the *sordo* is a hard-of-hearing man, "very learned in humane letters"---a doddering old university professor, or perhaps a street sage.
 The piece mocks